LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 that are not represented in file loading diagrams due to files being loaded indirectly by files external to the libraries being documented.

+An utility object, `diagrams`, is provided for generating all supported diagrams in one step.
+This object provides an interface common to all diagrams.

 Limitations in both the graph language and UML forces the invention of a modeling language that can represent all kinds of Logtalk entities and entity relations.
 Currently we use the following DOT shapes (entities)